ArunasNorvaisa/atomic-time/README.md

 # Atomic time application
-Gets atomic time based on user's location.
+Displays atomic time based on user's location.

-Made using React hooks (useState, useEffect, useRef).
+Made with React hooks (useState, useEffect, useRef).

-It is my first experience with typescript, so please bear with me...
-Or, create a PR and make the code better. ;)
+This is my first experience with typescript, so please bear with me...
+Or don't complain, create a PR and improve the code. ;)

 ### Version
 * 1.0.1